-Sense and Sensitivity: Why your stressed-out personality could be affecting your skin
+Sense and Sensitivity: Why stress could be causing your skin sensitivity

 Do body and soul go together in a way that means your emotions affect your skin's reactivity?